JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 It is similar to _in situ_ vaccination after radiation therapy, something that has shown promising results in early studies.
 The main differences are the location of light exposure (inside vs outside the patient) and the frequency of light (UV vs Ionizing radiation).
 Compared to in situ vaccination following radiation therapy the possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).

+Like all experimental cancer vaccine strategies, this could be combined with acheckpoint inhibitor (like anti-PD-1 or anti-CTLA-4).

 **Discussion – Part II**

 This vaccine strategy could easily be used in a treatment plan that includes mRNA vaccines, but a head-to-head comparison is in order.